 A traditional staple in the Palestinian kitchen, za’tar is made from powdered thyme, sesame seeds, sumac (a spice made from ground sour berries), and salt.
 It is eaten with Arabic bread (pita) and olive oil; dip the bread in the oil, and then in the za’tar.
 For “Manakeesh” (za’tar pizza), combine equal amounts of olive oil and za’tar, and spread on bread and toast or on a pizza crust and bake.
 Top with cheese if desired.
-Also perfect for sprinkling on pasta, pizza, chicken, meats and salads!
+Also perfect for sprinkling on pasta, pizza, chicken, turkey, fish and salads!

 Health benefits of Za’tar (Thyme)